A Hands-On Guide to Mobile-First Responsive Design

 - Open a UXPin prototype.

-- Tap “add responsive version” at the bottom right of the UXPin editor.
+- Tap “Add new adaptive version” at the bottom right of the UXPin editor

 - You don’t have to recreate everything from scratch.
 Choose a size from which to copy your design’s elements.

 And that’s it.
 Switch between breakpoints by tapping the different sizes above your canvas, and adjust each to suit your needs.
-If you’d like to try prototyping mobile-first yourself, go ahead and start a free trial in UXPin.
+If you’d like to try prototyping mobile-first yourself, go ahead.
+Start a free trial in UXPin.